 We arrived at the Ferry Building around the end of the outdoor Farmer’s Market.
 We walked inside and browsed all of the small shops, trying not to buy too many macaroons and other sweets.

 After our shopping stint was over, we took an Lyft to the Golden Gate Bridge.
 We originally planned to get dropped off right before the bridge, but our driver made a mistake and drove us across the San Francisco Bay and dropped us off on the other side.
-We decided to walk back across the bridge where we could catch a bus rather than call for another ride.
+We decided to walk back across the bridge to where we could catch a bus rather than call for another ride.
 It turned out to be a windy but beautiful 1.7 mile walk I will never forget.

-A few other favorite moments in San Francisco: escaping the cold to eat hot chicken ramen in Namu Stonepot, meeting up with Terez and Andrew for sushi and then drinks in the dark and chic bar Novela, thrift shopping and finding seemingly new Madewell clothes in Haight Ashbury, strolling through gift shops down Valencia St., hearing “San Francisco” by Foxygen for the first time play in the bathroom of The Royal Exchange, walking up on party of dancing costumed roller skaters in Golden Gate Park, and surprisingly getting to flying back home with Terez and Andrew.
+A few other favorite moments in San Francisco: escaping the cold to eat hot chicken ramen in Namu Stonepot, meeting up with Terez and Andrew for sushi and then drinks in the dark and chic bar Novela, thrift shopping and finding seemingly new Madewell clothes in Haight Ashbury, strolling through gift shops down Valencia St., eating Greek fries at Souvla, hearing “San Francisco” by Foxygen for the first time play in the bathroom of The Royal Exchange, walking up on party of dancing costumed roller skaters in Golden Gate Park, and surprisingly getting to flying back home with Terez and Andrew.

-San Francisco turned out to have a pretty different rhythm and style than I expected.
-I found out that is isn’t as pristine and idealized as I expected it to be before the trip, but in many ways it still exceeded my expectations.
+San Francisco turned out to have a different rhythm and style than I expected.
+I found out that it isn’t as pristine and idealized as I expected it to be before the trip, but in many ways it still exceeded my expectations.
 I’m left feeling like there is so much more that I’d like to do and see there.
 I do not expect this first visit to be my last! ✨